ircdocs/modern-irc/index.md

 5. Use of the extended prefix (`[ [ "!" user ] "@" host ]`) is only intended for server to client messages in order to provide clients with more useful information about who a message is from without the need for additional queries.
 Servers SHOULD provide this extended prefix on any message where the prefix contains a nickname.

 Most protocol messages specify additional semantics and syntax for the extracted parameter strings dictated by their position in the list.
 As an example, for many server commands, the first parameter of that message is a list of targets.

+Please also see our [Message Parsing and Assembly](#message-parsing-and-assembly) implementation considerations, for things you should keep in mind while writing software that parses or assembles IRC messages.

 <div class="warning">
     TODO: This section is unfinished.
 Defining the various names (nickname, username, hostname) and such are likely to require quite a bit of thought.
 This is to cater for how software can let IRC operators use almost anything in them including formatting characters, etc. We should also make sure that the ABNF block above is correct and defined properly.